 ➢ Disable all locks and remove all ropes connected to the garage door before installing and operating the garage door opener to avoid entanglement.

 To prevent damage to garage door and opener:

 ➢ Always disable locks before installing and operating the opener.

 ➢ Only operate the garage door opener at 120V, 60Hz to avoid malfunction and damage

-You don’t need anything more than a socket wrench and drill/driver to remove the old opener and install the new one.
-Follow the manufacturer’s instructions carefully and consider building or buying a smartphone enabled garage opener.
+You don’t need anything more than a socket wrench and drill/driver to remove the old opener and install a garage door opener.
+Follow the manufacturer’s instructions carefully and consider building or buying a smartphone-enabled garage opener.
 This majorly depends on the amount of extra stuff you need to do to get ready.
-To get ready depends a little bit on the type of garage door and garage you have: if your garage has got a finished ceiling, a plug in a couple of feet, getting some blocking up in the ceiling to hold the garage opener to, screwing the block into the rafters above etc. When you buy the garage door opener, it’s not going to come with the plate, so you will need to buy an operator plate to fit on the garage door you have.
+To get ready depends a little bit on the type of garage door and garage you have: if your garage has got a finished ceiling, a plug in a couple of feet, getting some blocking up in the ceiling to hold the garage opener too, screwing the block into the rafters above, etc. When you buy the garage door opener, it’s not going to come with the plate, so you will need to buy an operator plate to fit on the garage door you have.
 You may need an extension kit if your door is higher than the normal residential garage door.

 • 2 safety sensors with attached carriage bolts

 • 2 brackets

 • 2 wing nuts